 - You are more vulnerable to spam comments.
 To prevent this, I recommend the Askimet plugin!

-- You have to be a little tech savvy.
+- You have to be a little tech-savvy.
 There is a slight learning curve when it comes to WordPress, but I promise it’s not difficult.
-It’s really simple to Google the problem and find answers.
+It’s really simple to Google the problem and finds answers.
 Or find a lot of tutorials on Pinterest.

 Gorgeous WordPress Design